SpeechPathology.com Phone: 800-242-5183

 Course: #9715Level: Intermediate1 Hour

-'Useful information that can be used daily' Read Reviews
+'Useful information clearly presented' Read Reviews

 This course provides an overview of Social Communication Disorder (SCD).
 Topics reviewed include common characteristics, methods for evaluation, differential diagnosis from autism spectrum disorders (ASD), and evidence-based interventions.